Depending on the type of coloring, color may apply to different sets of items:

 color elec #1 map #2 palette -10,red:0,white:10,royalblue

 Coloring by distance applies to surfaces only, both molecular and nonmolecular (such as volume isosurfaces).
+It is also implemented in the Surface Color tool.
 The color-to-distance mapping is specified with palette options (default

 The sharpEdges option (default false) subdivides surface triangles to create sharp boundaries between the different colored regions.
 The update option (default true) indicates whether to update the coloring automatically when the shape of the surface changes.